mlhartme/stool/main/documentation.md

 * **selected**
   `true` if this is the selected stage.
 Type boolean.
 * **service**
-  Java Service Wrapper process id or empty if not up.
+  Java Service Wrapper process id or empty if the state is not up.
 * **suspend**
   `true` if running with suspend.
 * **state**
   `down`, `sleeping` or `up`.
 Type string.
 * **tomcat**
-  Tomcat process id or empty if not up.
+  Tomcat process id or empty if the stage is not up.
 * **uptime**
   How long this stage is running.
 * **type**